 Chic cake designs are often the simplest cake designs.
 And our feature cakes above are proof of this.
 There’s not a Santa Claus in sight, yet they ooze festive warmth and homeliness.
 The beautiful chocolate Boston Cream Pie above, decorated in stunning gold accents, is by Yelena Strokin of Cooking Melangery and is the ultimate in festive cake glamour.

 Gold dragees/sprinkles and reindeer cake decorations like these are available in lots of cake decorating stores coming up to Christmas.
 The reindeers however are usually in brown and white but you can use edible gold spray to colour them gold to achieve this look for your own elegant Christmas cake.

 While they don’t usually get snow in California for Christmas, California’s Enjoy Cupcakes sure know how to design a beautiful snowy Christmas cake (above right).
 Sprigs of rosemary create a beautiful rustic winter forest effect. with frosted cranberries piled into the centre of the cake to crown this Christmas cake beauty.

 For those who don’t like the classic fruited Christmas cake, a rich chocolate cake is a great alternative for the festive season.
-Chocolate & Carrots have created a super chic chocolate forest cake below left, with a tutorial here to show you how to make their fabulous chocolate trees: chocolate trees tutorial.
+Chocolate & Carrots have created a super chic chocolate forest cake, below left.
 How great would these chocolate trees be with a black forest gateau dessert for Christmas?